 American football takes its place at the heart of the holidays in the United States, in particular Thanksgiving.
 Three games are played on Thanksgiving Day towards the end of November – a time when Santa Claus arrives in New York at the Macy’s Day Parade and the holiday season there truly begins.
 The Detroit Lions and the Dallas Cowboys host the first two games.
 A third game, with no fixed host team, was added to the mix in 2006.
 The notion of American football games on Thanksgiving Day dates back to 1876.
 College sides like Yale and Princeton were among the earliest holiday rivals.
 The professional league began the tradition as early as 1920.

 On Christmas Day in the USA, basketball takes centre stage with up to five games from the NBA shown throughout the day.
 This has been an almost annual occurrence since the league began in 1946.
 Unlike the NFL, there are no fixed host venues but rather the marquee teams headline the festive action.
 The first Christmas Day NBA game was in 1947 when the New York Knicks beat the Providence Steamrollers at Madison Square Garden by 89 points to 75.
 Christmas Day games have been played every year since – except for 1998 when there was a financial dispute and half the NBA season was cancelled.
+What effect will the pandemic have on this year’s games?

 The sport of boxing crowned its first African American World Heavyweight Champion on Boxing Day 1908 in Sydney, Australia when American Jack Johnson (1878-1946) defeated Canadian Tommy Burns.
 For a little more than a decade around that time, Burns was the most famous African American in the world.